jessegmeyerlab/PeCorA/README.md

 ```{r}
 data("input.dda.iprg.pg")
 ```
+### How to use
+PeCorA requires a filename.csv file containing table in long format of peptides, their quantities, and the proteins they belong to.
+This file must at least contain the following columns (check spelling and letter case):

+"Condition" - group labels of the conditions.
+Can be more than 2 but must be at least 2.
+"Peptide.Modified.Sequence" - peptide sequence including any modifications "BioReplicate" - numbering for biological replicates "Protein" - protein membership for each peptide

+You may need to transform your data into PeCorA-ready format.
+For example ransform peptides.txt output of MaxQuant into t use function `import_preprocessed_for_PeCorA`.

 ### Functions
 The main function of the package is called `PeCorA`, which fits a linear model with interaction between peptides and biological treatment groups.